chenbo860826/dm-client/README.md

 *Syntax:*

-`Promise(void) init()`
+`Promise(void) init(Map options)`

 *Description:*

 Initialize the batch from DM.
+The options could contains the following options or leave unspecified.

+- allowUnauthorizedHttps: boolean, default to false.
+Client shall set it as true when connect to a https server without valid SSL certificates.

 It will open a new batch for write if success.
 Otherwise, it will possibly throw the following Http Errors if error happens.

 | Status | Error             | Description                                                  |
 | ------ | ----------------- | ------------------------------------------------------------ |